 Opening a bank account will make daily life easier, in particular when paying bills (electricity, telephone, rent) and subscriptions (transport, internet).
 With a bank account you can also keep track of salary and health insurance payments more easily.
 A French debit card also allows you to pay for most things and prevents you from having to carry around large sums of cash.
-You are entitled to a bank card and a cheque book along with your account.
 You can easily set up standing orders for your various subscriptions using your RIB (Relevé d'identité bancaire).